MadJavaEntFall2018/FatBikeTrailReports/Journal.md

   a first cut at adding the user from a form to the db.
 Need to add bootstrap styling and validation to the form.

+3/5/2016 Decided to use Bootstrap Validator as my independent research topic.
+ It's been a long time since I've done any frontend development and Bootstrap is new to me.
+I know there is a lot of slick validation that can be added in as well, so after poking around at a few options, I decided to go with Bootstrap Validator for now: http://1000hz.github .io/bootstrap-validator/#validator-examples.
+Honestly, I choose it because it was one of the top results in a google search and I was able to get it working pretty quickly.